bharatmicrosystems/kubernetes-nginx-service-discovery/README.md

 # kubernetes-nginx-service-discovery
 This project is to support using kubernetes ingress resources to route traffic using nginx to non-kubernetes endpoints
+## Background
+Kubernetes provides an inbuilt service discovery, however most of the organisations at this moment do not run 100% on Kubernetes and have mixed workloads of services running K8s and VMs.
+While discovering services within K8s is easy however discovering services running within VMs does not get discovered natively by Kubernetes, especially the East-West communication.
+In order to foster internal service discovery between kubernetes resources and VM services and vice-versa, this project utilises the use of ingress resources to expose traffic to backend services running on VM.
+The VM can in-turn discover kubernetes services by utilising the same DNS server to make dynamic service discovery.

 ![Kubernetes Design](readme.png)
 ## Pre-Requisites
 An ingress controller running within the kubernetes cluster